 Ideally you should visit your General Practitioner one or two months prior to your Kilimanjaro trip in order to get vaccinated and/or get your hands on any necessary medication for altitude sickness, malaria, diarrhea etc. (11)

 4. Cost Of Trekking Gear For Kilimanjaro ($400-$800)

 Since Kilimanjaro is a non-technical mountain and does not require technical equipment, you’re probably looking at a budget range between $400 and $800 for your hiking gear.
 (12) Depending on what you’ve already got in your wardrobe, you can lower this cost by renting additional gear and clothing at a rental store either in Moshi town or Arusha town.
 Doing so will lower your gear costs by 1/3 and also save you a lot of luggage space when travelling to Tanzania.

 5. Tipping Support Crew ($200-$400)

-There’s a customary tipping practice on Kilimanjaro that could set you back $200 to $400, depending on the duration of your hike.
-These tips are to be paid directly to the support staff and not to an outfitter.
+What I wish I knew before climbing Kilimanjaro is that there’s a customary tipping practice on Kilimanjaro that could set you back $200 to $400, depending on the duration of your hike.
+(13) These tips are to be paid directly to the support staff and not to an outfitter.
 There are a number of trekking companies on Kilimanjaro that withhold tips from crew members or outright use them as a tax write off.
 Paying crew members at hand will make sure your money goes directly to the people intended.
-If you’re not sure about the customary tipping guidelines per route, below is a table showcasing the various tipping rates according to Kilimanjaro hiking durations.
+If you’re not sure about the customary tipping guidelines per route, below is a table showcasing the various tipping rates according to Kilimanjaro climbing durations.

 |Mount Kilimanjaro Tipping Guidelines||Tips Per Hiker||Number Of Hiking Days|